Afraid To Commit: Are You Commitment Phobic?

 Someone coming from a family where disagreements resulted in saying ugly things to each other or even becoming physically abusive, might consider all relationships potentially explosive.

-Feeling unworthy:
+Feeling Unworthy:

 Having a low opinion of oneself, low self-esteem, can ultimately cause a fear of commitment.
-A person can go along for a while hiding these feelings of self doubt from his partner, feeling like a fraud.
+A person can go along for a while hiding these feelings of self doubt from their partner, feeling like a fraud.

 As the conversation of taking the relationship to the next level gets brought up, the fear of exposure, of allowing the other partner to actually know you and how badly you feel about yourself can be terrifying.